Join Us at Webster

 Upon completion of the program, students will be able to:

-• Demonstrate knowledge of key subfields and theories of International Relations as a discipline.
+• Demonstrate knowledge of key subfields and theories of international relations as a discipline.

 • Analyze international issues from perspectives other than their own.